 A conciliation hearing was held on July 29, 2021, although no agreement was reached by the parties.
-Currently, the resolution to receive the case as evidence is pending.
+The evidentiary stage began on August 13, 2021.

 There is a reasonable possibility of obtaining a favorable result for Arauco, as the Company's position is based on solid legal arguments.
-Therefore, Arauco has not created any provisions for this contingency as of June 30, 2021.
+Therefore, Arauco has not created any provisions for this contingency as of September 30, 2021.

-4 Arauco do Brasil S A :
+4. Arauco do Brasil S.A.: